MrThoe/Python-Programing-in-Context/description.md

 Github is a vital assessment tool because it allows for the instructor to rapidly access student code in an annotative and conversant way.
 That also makes it a vital teaching tool.
 Pushing starter-code for students, and raising issues as waypoints, allows for rapid movement through content and solutions to interesting problems.

+#### CodeHS
+Students who have completed the first course in this pathway will already be familiar with CodeHS and it's platform.
+We will utitlize it's 'sandbox' internet IDE and the ability to share to introduce Github, forking, and the various means to collaborate with their peers.

 ### Methods

 #### Tests
 Students take a multiple choice/free response test every unit assessing understanding of syntax, design, and concepts discussed in class.
 Students will predict the output of code and explain syntax errors.
 Questions are modeled after AP CS A questions, tailored to the language and content of this course.

 #### Projects
 The majority of assessments will be in the form of projects.
+Tests and quizzes will be only used to check for understanding leading up to the projects.
+Students should become more and more comfortable with the end product of their work being the most important.

 #### Project Rubrics
 * Assessment of projects follows 5-point rubrics in three categories: